Adavitas/push_swap/README.md

 ## 🎯 About

 **Push_swap** is a 42 School project that challenges you to sort data on a stack with a limited set of instructions, using the lowest possible number of operations.
-The project consists of two programs:
+Working with two stacks (A and B), the project consists of two programs:
 - `push_swap`: Outputs the optimal sequence of operations to sort the stack
 - `checker`: Validates whether a given sequence of operations correctly sorts the stack